scala/scala3/docs/docs/reference/dropped-features/package-objects.md

  - companion objects of opaque types.

 If a source file `src.scala` contains such toplevel definitions, they will be put in a synthetic object named `src$package`.
 The wrapping is transparent, however.
 The definitions in `src` can still be accessed as members of the enclosing package.

+**Note 1:** This means that the name of a source file containing wrapped toplevel definitions is relevant for binary compatibility.
+If the name changes, so does the name of the generated object and its class.

+**Note 2:** A toplevel main method `def main(args: Array[String]): Unit = ...` is wrapped as any other method.
+If it appears in a source file `src.scala`, it could be invoked from the command line using a command like `scala src$package`.
+Since the "program name" is mangled it is recommended to always put `main` methods in explicitly named objects.